How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8

 In case you’re using an older card, it’s prudent to conduct a quick check on NVIDIA’s official website.
 You might need to install legacy drivers if the latest NVIDIA drivers no longer support your card.

-Step 3: Checking the Secure Boot Status on Rocky Linux
+Checking the Secure Boot Status

 If you have secure boot enabled, you might encounter issues during the NVIDIA drivers installation.
 You might need to either disable it or take additional steps to avoid conflicts.
 Thus, it’s crucial to check the status of the secure boot.